ASGE says colorectal cancer is “Preventable, Treatable and Beatable.”

 Colorectal cancer is considered a silent killer because often there are no symptoms until it is too late to treat.
 Age is the single most important risk factor for the disease, so even people who lead a healthy lifestyle can still develop polyps and cancer.

 While colonoscopy is the most thorough test, and the only one that can prevent cancer by allowing for removal of polyps, there are other screening methods.
 All men and women age 50 or older should talk with their doctor about the colon cancer screening method that is best for them.
-And anyone with risk factors, such as African-American patients or those with family history, should start talking with their doctor well before age 50 about getting screened.
+And anyone with risk factors, such as African-American patients or those with a family history of colorectal cancer, should start talking with their doctor well before age 50 about getting screened.
 Colon cancer is preventable, treatable and beatable!